neondatabase/website/content/docs/introduction/about.md

 **If your application runs on Postgres, it runs on Neon**.
 If it doesn't run on Postgres, [sign up](https://console.neon.tech/signup) for a Free Tier account, join our [Discord server](https://discord.gg/92vNTzKDGp), and start the journey with us.

-## Neon's serverless architecture brings cost efficiency and peace of mind
+## A serverless architecture for cost efficiency and peace of mind

 Neon's [architecture](/docs/introduction/architecture-overview) separates compute from storage, which enables serverless features like [Autoscaling](#autoscaling), [Autosuspend](#scale-to-zero), and [Bottomless Storage](#bottomless-storage).